zumdar/waterwheel_drum-synth-machine/README.md

 # The Water Wheel of TIME

-this is a drum machine , synthesizer sequncer, ambient sound machine crted using a waterwheel as the tempo generation
+this is a drum machine , synthesizer sequncer, ambient sound machine created using a waterwheel as the tempo generation

+# Technical Overview

+-16 step bass synthesizer sequencer
+-8 step, 4 sample drum sequencer
+-2x motor outputs, motors mounted in the instrument area, creating sounds by clever mounting with the motors hitting parts of the frame.
+-All timing and sequencing done with CD4xxx logic chips and digital circuity, a complex puzzle of logic chips, inputs and outputs and buffering.
+-the note input of the synthesizer is a drawing of a waterwheel and tree house (homage to Neil s backyard).
+We cut these pieces out of metal and are using capacitive touch to send those notes to the synthesizer.
+-1 big sample button to trigger a sample whenever the performer wants

 # PCB errors

 - no pulldown for clock
 - 555 footprint doesnt fit
 - silkscreen label coverd up by connector

 # Notes about Waterwheel Synthesizer project

+## Oct.
+2022 Notes

 DAY 1

 - experiement with old Volca Keys and Bass,
 - come up with idea for 64 switches, start working on schematic

 DAY 2 -

 - install reed switch and magnets on wheel
 - tweak to get them all working
 - Prototype 4017 sequencer, 2 channel 4 steps each.
 - need AND circuit to get triggers for each step, use 4093 NAND chip.
 - sucess with sample player with SD card!

 ### research

 I want sample playback for drum sounds

 #### Requirements

 - needs to be quick (adafruit sound fx board takes 125ms to trigger!)
 - want to change samples on the fly with sd card or IDEALLY usb stick
 - No external hardware other then what i have.. no teensy audio shields